laravel/nova-docs/4.0/metrics/defining-metrics.md

 Once your progress metric class has been generated, you're ready to customize it.
 Each progress metric class contains a `calculate` method.
 This method should return a `Laravel\Nova\Metrics\ProgressResult` object.
 Don't worry, Nova ships with a variety of helpers for quickly generating results.

-In this example, we are using the `count` helper, which will automatically perform a `count` query against the specified Eloquent model:
+In this example, we are using the `count` helper to determine if we have reached our new user registration goal for the month.
+The `count` helper will automatically perform a `count` query against the specified Eloquent model:

 ```php
 <?php